 Would you like to start drawing the human figure, but find it a bit intimidating and don't know where to start?
 Are you aware of how important it is to have, at least, a general knowledge about proportion and location of body parts when trying to draw the human anatomy?

-Drawing any part of the human anatomy, or an entire body, is incredibly difficult and requires a lot of study and practice.
-In this blog post, I will explain how I personally got started understanding the proportions involved in the human anatomy as well as how I started practicing drawing the human figure.
+Drawing any part of the human anatomy (or an entire body) is incredibly difficult and requires a lot of study and practice, especially because it entails knowledge on specific proportions.
+In this blog post, I will explain how I personally got started understanding proportions involved in the human anatomy, as well as how I started practicing drawing the human figure.

 I initially started learning about human body proportions around six years ago, when I came up with the idea of teaching a Fashion Sketching Extracurricular class at the school I was working at.
 Even though back then I was focusing much more on creating templates that my students and I could use to design clothes on, I learned as much as I could about proportions of the human body and how to go about drawing one.